Winnguyen1511/projectECE485/README.md

 - Data cache specification: 4-way associative, 16K sets, 64-byte line.
 - Both cache use LRU replacement policy, the order of cache is inclusive.
 ## How to install
-- Dependency: You should use Linux environment, such as Ubuntu, MacOS for best experience.
+- Dependencies: You should use Linux environment, such as Ubuntu, MacOS for best experience.
 - Clone this directory by `git clone` or Download the zip.
-- Go into /project directory.
+- Go into */project* directory.
 - Open terminal and `make` the project.

 ![make](img/make.png)